SimonPhoenix96/spectral-scribe/README.md

 No External Libraries only pure Javascript, HTML and RESTAPI

 This Chrome extension provides a powerful suite of AI-driven text analysis tools, leveraging Akash Network powered Llama3-8b or Anthropics Claude models .

-It offers various functionalities for processing and analyzing text from YouTube video transcripts, user input and more.
+It offers various functionalities for processing and analyzing text from YouTube video transcripts, Twitter Threads, Webpages, user input and more.

 ## Shortcuts